Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation

 In our experiments, we employ well-known model architectures that are fundamental to research, as this facilitates comparison with other baselines.
-For the black-box models, we use two architectures: AlexNet \cite{krizhesvky-NeurIPS-2012} and ResNet-50 \cite{he-cvpr-2016} and ViT-B \citep{dosovitskiy-arxiv-2020}.
-Following previous research on model stealing \cite{addepalli-AAAI-2020,barbalau-NeurIPS-2020}, we consider lighter student architectures.
+For the black-box models, we use three architectures: AlexNet \citep{krizhesvky-NeurIPS-2012}, ResNet-50 \citep{he-cvpr-2016} and ViT-B \citep{dosovitskiy-arxiv-2020}.
+Following previous research on model stealing \citep{addepalli-AAAI-2020,barbalau-NeurIPS-2020}, we consider lighter student architectures.
 For the AlexNet teacher, the student is Half-AlexNet, an architecture where the number of convolutional filters and the number of neurons in fully-connected layers are reduced by $50\%$.
-For the ResNet-50 teacher, the corresponding student is ResNet-18 \cite{he-cvpr-2016}.
+For the ResNet-50 teacher, the corresponding student is ResNet-18 \citep{he-cvpr-2016}.
 Finally, for the ViT-B teacher, we select FastViT \citep{vasu-iccv-2023} as student, which is an efficient version of ViT designed for mobile devices.
 All our student models are pre-trained on Tiny ImageNet, a subset of ImageNet that was introduced by \cite{le-tiny-2015}.